 The Hospital’s Clinical Center for Brain Research is internationally recognized for its work in Alzheimer’s and Parkinson’s diseases and schizophrenia.

 120 Regents Park Road

 Rambam Medical Center in Haifa aspires to lead in all aspects of medical care on behalf of the two million population living in Northern Israel.
 Paediatrics is a speciality as is research to increase knowledge of the prevention, diagnosis and treatment of childhood diseases.

 An underground emergency hospital in case of terrorist attacks has now been inaugurated.
 The hospital is just by the port area in Haifa and near to chemical factories, and thus vulnerable to enemy action in times of war.
 Incubators for babies, ventilators, beds for the burns unit, infusion pumps, dialysis machines and monitors, and special chairs and equipment for the chemotherapy department are all needed.

 Bequests are truly appreciated for all departments.
 Donations always acknowledged.
 Plaques and commemorations available.

 12 Queens Road

-Camp Simcha exists to improve the quality of life of children suffering from Cancer or other life threatening illnesses.
+Camp Simcha exists to improve the quality of life of children suffering from serious and life threatening illnesses.
 Our mission is to ensure that no such child, anywhere in the UK, has to suffer without us.

 We provide 24/7 support to families who have the heart ache of dealing with an ill child by providing a wide range of services designed to provide both practical and emotional support to parents.